Abstract

 A cornerstone of the MST is its integration of over 17,000 spatially explicit species distribution models, comprehensive extinction risk data (using IUCN Red List categories), and satellite-based primary productivity.
 This robust data integration delivers a more accurate, comprehensive, and scientifically defensible assessment of marine sensitivity across U.S. waters.

 Sensitivity scoring within the MST is fully transparent and quantitative, combining species presence, extinction risk, and productivity, all rescaled within ecologically meaningful ecoregions.
-The MST is cloud-native, open-source, and designed for transparency, reproducibility, and rapid updates.
-All 27 OCS planning areas, including the new High Arctic, are included in the sensitivity analysis.
-The smallest unit of analysis is a 0.05° cell, ensuring fine-scale resolution.
-Planning Area scores are aggregated from these cells based on percent overlap and are rescaled within each BOEM Ecoregion (BOEM 2018) to ensure comparability across diverse ecological contexts.
+The MST is cloud-native, open-source, and designed for rapid updates.
+All 27 OCS Planning Areas, including the new High Arctic, are included in the sensitivity analysis, with Planning Area scores aggregated from 0.05° cells based on percent overlap and rescaled within each BOEM Ecoregion (Morandi et al. 2018).
 The High Arctic Planning Area is treated as its own dedicated ecoregion.
-As the 2025–2030 Program advances, BOEM will continue to refine and enhance this sensitivity analysis, upholding the principles and directives of Executive Order 14303 and ensuring that decisions are grounded in the best available science.
+As the 2025–2030 Program advances, BOEM will continue to refine this sensitivity analysis.

 Methods